RobertDamerius/MPSV/README.md

 ## Header-only library with MATLAB/Simulink support
 The MPSV solver is implemented as header-only library (C++) and requires a compiler that supports the C++20 language features.
-There exists a MATLAB/Simulink library with prebuild blocks for windows and linux to use the planner in Simulink.
+There exists a MATLAB/Simulink toolbox that allows you to run the planner in Simulink.
+To use the toolbox, open the [matlab/MPSV.prj](matlab/MPSV.prj) project file or add it as reference project to an existing MATLAB project.
+Run `mpsv.BuildDrivers()` once to build all driver blocks of the simulink library.
 All blocks are supported for C++ code generation.

 **OpenMP**